 Line of credit.
 A line of credit isn’t technically a loan — it’s a form of revolving credit (like a credit card).
 With a line of credit, you receive a credit limit from which you can draw funds that are deposited in your bank account.
 As you repay what you have borrowed from your credit limit, it becomes available for you to use again without having to reapply.
-An online line of credit is what CashNetUSA offers in South Carolina.
+An online line of credit is what CashNetUSA offers in Charleston, Columbia, and throughout all of South Carolina.

 Payday loan.
 An online payday loan is a personal loan that people may use when they need fast cash for urgent financial needs.
 Payday loans in South Carolina are designed to be repaid quickly — within 14 to 31 days.
 Because of the short-term nature of these loans, they also have a relatively high cost of borrowing compared to longer-term loans.